0xPolygon/kurtosis-cdk/docs/deterministic-deployment-proxy.md

 ### Deploy Contracts on L2

-This is similar to L1 the major differences is the pre-funded account on L2 is the `zkevm_l2_admin_private_key`.
+This is similar to L1, just that the major difference is the pre-funded account on L2 is the `zkevm_l2_admin_private_key`.

 ```bash
 cast send \